-Say goodbye to 2020 and ring in 2021 with these single serving and small batch New Year's recipes.
+Cook up some good luck with these traditional single serving and small batch New Year's Day recipes.

 Why These Recipes Work

-- If you're celebrating with a small group, you might find these recipes to be perfect amount for your gathering.
+- Perfect amounts: If you're celebrating with a small group, you might find these recipes to be the perfect amount for your gathering.

 Each of the easy New Year's recipes are accessible by clicking the link for each recipe and then going to the bottom of the specific recipe’s page.